darylbart/Investement_risk_python/notes.md

 Determining a person's risk appetite involves assessing various factors beyond simple numerical responses and weights.
-Here are some additional factors that are commonly considered in determining risk appetites:
+Factors that are commonly considered in determining risk appetites:

 1. **Financial Goals:**
    Understanding an individual's financial goals is crucial.
 Goals can vary from short-term (e.g., buying a house) to long-term (e.g., retirement planning).
 The timeline and nature of these goals greatly influence risk tolerance.